tduchars/fancy-ios-scroller/README.md

 ## THIS APP DISPLAYS SOME PROJECTS I HAVE WORKED ON

-### CREATED DUE TO THE INABILITY ON GITHUB TO LINK MORE THAN 6 PROJECTS

 The simplest way to see my portfolio app in action is to click the link for a short 30 second, demonstration video ...

 LINK TO VIDEO HERE WHEN COMPLETE